 We are a specialty finance company that lends to and invests in development-stage companies in the technology, life science, healthcare information and services and sustainability industries, which we refer to as our "Target Industries."
 Our investment objective is to maximize our investment portfolio's total return by generating current income from the debt investments we make and capital appreciation from the warrants we receive when making such debt investments.
 We are focused on making secured debt investments, which we refer to collectively as "Venture Loans," to venture capital and private equity backed companies and publicly traded companies in our Target Industries, which we refer to as "Venture Lending."
-Our debt investments are typically secured by first liens or first liens behind a secured revolving line of credit, or Senior Term Loans.
-As of September 30, 2020, 100%, or \$298.9 million, of our debt investment portfolio at fair value consisted of Senior Term Loans.
-Venture Lending is typically characterized by (1) the making of a secured debt investment after a venture capital or equity investment in the portfolio company has been made, which investment provides a source of cash to fund the portfolio company's debt service obligations under the Venture Loan, (2) the senior priority of the Venture Loan which requires repayment of the Venture Loan and (4) the lender's receipt of warrants or other success fees with the making of the Venture Loan.
+Our debt investments are typically secured by first liens or first liens behind a secured revolving line of credit, or collectively "Senior Term Loans."
+As of March 31, 2021, 97.4%, or \$352.2 million, of our debt investment portfolio at fair value consisted of Senior Term Loans.
+Venture Lending is typically characterized by (1) the making of a secured debt investment in the portfolio company has been made, which investment provides a source of cash to fund the portfolio company's debt service obligations under the Venture Loan, (2) the senior priority of the Venture Loan which requires repayment of the Venture Loan prior to the equity investors realizing a return on their capital, (3) the amortization of the Venture Loan and (4) the lender's receipt of warrants or other success fees with the making of the Venture Loan.

-We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a BDC under the Investment Company Act of 1940, as amended, or the 1940 Act.
-In addition, for U.S. federal income tax purposes, we have elected to be treated as a RIC under Subchapter M of the Internal Revenue Code of 1986, as amended, or the Code.
+We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company, or BDC, under the Investment Company Act of 1940, as amended, or the 1940 Act.
+In addition, for U.S. federal income tax purposes, we have elected to be treated as a regulated investment company, or RIC, under Subchapter M of the Internal Revenue Code of 1986, as amended, or the Code.
 As a BDC, we are required to comply with regulatory requirements, including limitations on our use of debt.
 We are permitted to, and expect to, finance our investments through borrowings.
-Section 61(a) of the 1940 Act to add Section 61(a)(2) enables BDCs to reduce their asset coverage requirements from 200% to 150%.
+Section 61(a) of the 1940 Act added to Section 61(a)(2) of the 1940 Act enables BDCs to reduce their asset coverage requirements from 200% to 150% as a result of the enactment of the Small Business Credit Availability Act, or SBCAA.
 This provision permits a BDC to double the maximum amount of leverage that it is permitted to incur.
 As defined in the 1940 Act, asset coverage of 150% means that for every \$100 of net assets a BDC holds, it may raise up to \$200 from borrowing and issuing senior securities.
-We received approval from our stockholders to reduce our asset coverage requirement from 200% to 150% to 150% on October 30, 2018.
+We received approval from our stockholders to reduce our asset coverage requirement from 200% to 150% on October 30, 2018.
 The amount of leverage that we may employ will depend on our assessment of market conditions and other factors at the time of any proposed borrowing.
 As a RIC, we generally are not subject to corporate-level income taxes on our investment company taxable income, determined without regard to any deductions for dividends paid, and our net capital gain that we distribute as dividends for U.S. federal income tax purposes to our stockholders as long as we meet certain source-of-income, distribution, asset diversification and other requirements.